-- Thereafter write, telephone or arrange a meeting to discuss and hopefully resolve your complaint or to seek further clarification from you.
-We aim to respond to you within fourteen days of our acknowledgement letter, but please bear in mind that in some cases our investigations may take longer.
-(If, at that stage, you are still not satisfied, please let us know and we will arrange for a Senior Partner or if more appropriate, another partner in the firm who has not been involved in your complaint, to review the position).
+- Thereafter write, telephone, or arrange a meeting to discuss and hopefully resolve your complaint or to seek further clarification from you.
+We aim to respond to you within 21 days of our acknowledgement letter, but please bear in mind that in some cases our investigations may take longer.
+(If at that stage you are still not satisfied, please let us know and we will arrange for a Senior Partner or if more appropriate, another partner in the firm who has not been involved in your complaint, to review the position).

 - Write to you again after receiving your request for a review, setting out our final position on your complaint and explaining our reasons.
 We will also give you the address of the Legal Ombudsman.
 If you remain dissatisfied, you may contact them about your complaint, but we very much hope that will not be the case.

-Whilst we are committed to being a progressive and efficient provider of legal services to all our clients, occasionally mistakes are made and on some occasions it proves difficult to meet our clients’ expectations.
+Whilst we are committed to being a progressive and efficient provider of legal services to all our clients, occasionally mistakes are made and on occasion it proves difficult to meet our clients’ expectations.
 We hope to learn from our mistakes and correct them if we can.
-If there has been any misunderstanding we hope to identify how that has happened and to adjust our procedures to avoid a recurrence.
+If there has been any misunderstanding, we hope to identify how that has happened and to adjust our procedures to avoid a reoccurrence.
 We will usually be able to accept responsibility if we have caused any avoidable inconvenience or costs, but if a financial loss has been suffered as a consequence of our actions or omissions we will need to consider whether that should be a matter for direct compensation or whether it is a claim which should be dealt with by our insurers, and sometimes it may be necessary for us to obtain the consent of our insurers before we can admit liability.

 If we cannot resolve your complaint:

 If we are unable to resolve your complaint ourselves, The Legal Ombudsman can help you.
 They will look at your complaint independently and this will not affect how we handle your case.

 - no later than 6 years from the act or omission or